Eisenhower Matrix for Life Direction

 DO FIRST

-• Make a time-sensitive decision about your living situation
+• Make time-sensitive decision about major life change

 PLAN THIS WEEK

-• Reflect on your core values and life purpose
+• Reflect on core values and what gives life meaning

 • Set long-term personal and professional goals